CoverProof

 Role Guide

-The Chief Compliance Officer carries the heaviest responsibility under Section 250.
-Your name is associated with the firm's compliance culture, and the FCA will look to you to demonstrate that your firm identified its exposure and acted.
-A CCO who can produce a timestamped, AI-powered gap analysis, a complete declaration cycle, and a signed board evidence pack — before the deadline — has met the standard.
-One who cannot faces personal and firm-level criminal risk.
+The Chief Compliance Officer carries the heaviest responsibility for the firm's Section 250 governance response.
+Your name is associated with the firm's compliance culture, and a regulator or prosecutor will look for evidence that the firm identified its attribution-risk population and acted.
+A CCO who can produce a timestamped, documented gap analysis (output cross-referenced against the FCA register extract, structured output, audit trail persisted), a complete declaration cycle, and a signed board evidence pack has a stronger evidential record.
+One who cannot leaves the firm exposed to a weaker governance position.

 Start Free Gap Analysis →